 There are shared interests with Molecular Genetics (MGB) in epigenetics and gene regulatory networks.
 Applications studying basic epigenetics and gene regulatory mechanisms are reviewed in MGB, and applications studying role of these processes in stem cell biology and early embryonic development are reviewed in DEV2

 There are shared interests with Skeletal Biology Development and Disease (SBDD).
 Applications that focus on studying regulatory networks in patterning of craniofacial and skeletal tissues during embryonic development are reviewed in DEV2.
 Applications studying craniofacial and skeletal development and patterning may be reviewed in SBDD

 There is shared interest with Neurogenesis and Cell Fate (NCF) and Neurodifferentiation, Plasticity, Regeneration and Rhythmicity (NDPR) in neuronal development.

 There are shared interests with Molecular and Cellular Hematology (MCH) in hematopoietic stem cell biology.
-Applications focused on development of hematopoietic stem and progenitor cells during early embryonic hematopoietic development may be assigned to DEV2.
+Applications focused on hematopoietic stem and progenitor cells during early embryonic hematopoietic development may be assigned to DEV2.
 Applications involving hematopoietic stem and progenitor cells in hematopoiesis, transplantation, homing, migration, and gene therapy may be assigned to MCH.

 There are shared interests with Cellular, Molecular and Integrative Reproduction (CMIR) in stem cell biology, embryonic stem cells, and early embryonic development.
 Grant applications that focus on gamete stem cells and early embryo development through blastulation may be assigned to CMIR.
 Applications focused on embryo development and somatic stem cell biology in a developmental context may be reviewed by DEV2